Majlo123/RWA-sugar-beet-project/README.md

-# RWA Sugar Beet Tokenization - Diploma Thesis Project
+# RWA Sugar Beet Tokenization - Bachelor Thesis Project

 This repository contains the source code for a full-stack decentralized application developed as a diploma thesis.
 The project demonstrates the tokenization of real-world assets (RWA) using the example of investing in sugar beet production.
 The system allows investors to receive digital tokens as proof of their investment and claim a yield after a one-year cycle.